 - Functional status bar, and enhanced customization.

 - Developed to take advantage of newer processors.

 Pale moon Disadvantages

-- Compared to modern browsers, perform worse on browser benchmarks.
+- Compared to modern linux browsers, perform worse on browser benchmarks.

 - Pale Moon is slower than other modern web browsers.

 Konqueror Is a multi-purpose web browser and file manager that is fast to start up and light.
 It was created in C++ (Qt), is compatible with Windows and Linux operating systems, and is GPLv2-licensed.
 It has replaced the formerly popular KFM as the default browser for the KDE Desktop environment.
 Konqueror is capable to open PDF, Open Document, and other specific file types, integration I/O plugin system which allows several protocols including HTTP, FTP, WebDAV, SMB, etc.